AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 > Write a message to encourage readers to support your project

-If you like this project you can contact me for any of your coding dreams.
+If you like this project you may give it a star and you can contact me for any of your coding dreams.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->